novaksolutions/infusionsoft-exit-optin/readme.txt

 == Description ==

 The Exit Optin plugin integrates WordPress with your Infusionsoft app.
 Select a web form, and when your visitor's mouse leaves your website the plugin will pop-up the web form optin form in a non-obtrusive way.

+**Want to do even more with Infusionsoft?** Novak Solutions has expert developers and ready-to-go tools to make your life easier.
+[Visit Novak Solutions now!](http://novaksolutions.com/)

 == Frequently Asked Questions ==